girubato/boundbohol/readme.txt

 Field Groups -> Add New
 1. Title = Attractions Additional Information
 2. Fields = (Label - Name - Field Type - Default Value - Validation - Notes) - Name is the only critical field used in the codes.
-  - Address - address - Text - none - required - Up To You
+  - Address - address - Text - none - nr - Up To You
-  - Estimated Time of Stay - etos - Text - Estimated Time of Stay: - required - Up to You
+  - Estimated Time of Stay - etos - Text - Estimated Time of Stay: - nr - Up to You
-  - Description - description - Textarea - none - required - Up to You
+  - Description - description - Textarea - none - nr - Up to You
-  - Fees - fees - Textarea - none - not required - This is still temporary until the fees feature is finalized.
+  - Fees - fees - Textarea - none - nr - Up to You :: (This is still temporary until the fees feature is finalized.)
+  - Photo Gallery Id - photo_gallery_id - Text - 0 - nr - Up to You
+  - Video Gallery Id - video_gallery_id - Text - 0 - nr - Up to You
   - Just add more if needed.
 3. Placement Rules
   - Post Types = post